News context

 April 2026 marks a watershed moment for the AI industry as three major companies released next-generation models almost simultaneously.
-Anthropic launched Claude Mythos 5, the first widely recognized ten-trillion-parameter model, engineered for high-stakes environments like cybersecurity, academic research, and complex coding.
+Anthropic unveiled Claude Mythos Preview as a limited release — the model is not publicly available and is currently accessible only through the Project Glasswing program for cybersecurity applications.

 OpenAI deployed the GPT-5.4 series, featuring a "Thinking" variant that uses test-time compute to achieve human-level performance on desktop task benchmarks.
 The model scored 75.0% on the OSWorld-Verified test, representing a significant leap in autonomous task completion.